THE BEGINNING AND THE END

-In the months that followed, a dull, golden blanket of the bomb’s radiation – the dust of Joburg’s mine dumps scattered – spread across South Africa and killed everyone remaining from centre to coast – a poisoned, yellow mist of suffocation.
+In the months that followed, a dull, golden blanket – the remaining dust of Joburg’s mine dumps scattered – spread across South Africa and killed everyone remaining from center to coast – a poisoned, yellow mist of suffocation.
 South Africa breathed one last breath and died.

 Nothing was left.

 Everyone except me.